The Excel YIELDDISC function calculates the annual yield of a discounted security.

 |3||=YIELDDISC( B1, B2, 97, 100 )|

-This calculates the yield on the discounted security described above, to be 6.22%.
+The above Yielddisc function calculates the yield on the discounted security to be 6.22%.

 Note that, in the above example:

-Further examples of the Excel Yielddisc function can be found on the Microsoft Office website.
+Further examples of the Excel Yielddisc function are provided on the Microsoft Office website.

 If you get an error from the Yielddisc function, this is likely to be one of the following: